JuliaGizmos/WebIO.jl/README.md

 ### Context API on Julia

 - `handle(f::Function, c::Context, cmd::Symbol)`: Handle a command coming in from JavaScript - `f` gets the data sent along with the command as the argument.
-(It isdecoded from JSON)
+(It is decoded from JSON)
-- `handlejs(c::Context, cmd::Symbol, f::String)`: Add a handler for `cmd` sent from Julia side using `send` (see below). `f` is a string containing a function definition in JavaScript.
+- `handlejs(c::Context, cmd::Symbol, f::String)`: Add a handler for `cmd` sent from the Julia side using `send` (see below). `f` is a string containing a function definition in JavaScript.
 This function should take 2 arguments: a context object and the message (JSON decoded).
 See Context API on JavaScript section below to learn what you can do with this object.
 - `send(c::Context, cmd::Symbol, data::Any)`: send a command to the JavaScript side. `data` is JSON serialized and sent.

 ### Context API on JavaScript